Skaiji/Skaiji.github.io/index.md

 ![Digital Twin](https://raw.githubusercontent.com/Skaiji/Skaiji.github.io/main/mwu_logo_rgb.png)
 ## ILIA VOYTOV

 I am a Unity developer with more than 5 years of experience.
-I develop both games and solutions for industrial business and museums.
+I develop games, solutions for industrial business and solutins for museums.

 I actively follow the emergence of new technologies and am not afraid to apply them in development.
 When designing, I pay special attention to the structure and logic of interaction.
 I love clear, usable code, I prefer simplicity and minimalism.